Want to explore a few van life gatherings? With van life growing in popularity, more and more events are popping up every year!

 The goal of this event is to support the current black nomad community and inspire new people to learn more about this lifestyle.
 They believe that the Vanlife, tiny-home nomadic lifestyle can help you take control of your life and live the way you want to with less.

 This year, the Black Nomads Caravan & Campout is June 4th-June 5th.
 The caravan starts in Dacula, Georgia and travels up to Villa Rica, Georgia.

 The event offers events and virtual projects, as well as collaboration with other platforms.

-If you are already a van lifer or want to become one, this event might be the one for you!
-This event centers around campervans and current van influencers.
+If you are already a van lifer or want to become one, this event is for everyone interested in the van lifestyle!
+It centers around campervans and current van influencers.

 You can embark on different van tours and converted vehicles, see different DIY and professional builds, and talk to famous van lifers.

 Expect live music, great food, workshops, yoga, outdoor movies, hundreds of vans, and much more!
 Thanks to the generous donations from their sponsors, they’ve been able to keep ticket prices low while bringing in some amazing entertainment and accommodations.
 They’re expecting almost 2000 attendees from all over the vanlife community and can’t wait to party this September!

 VanFest 2022 is September 22-24 and tickets are now on sale for $20-$150.